MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_vendor.md

 ---

 # Create vendors
-Create a vendor in Dynamics 365 for Financials.
+Create a vendor object in Dynamics 365 for Financials.

 ## HTTP request
 ```